otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-collections-and-linq.md

 ### 2.2 `List<T>.ForEach` versus `foreach`

-`List<T>` has its own `ForEach` method, as an alternative to the `foreach` loop from Week 01.
+`List<T>` has its own `ForEach` method, as an alternative to the `foreach` loop from Module 01.
 They look similar, but they're not quite the same thing:

 ```cs
 List<string> fruits = new List<string> { "Apple", "Banana", "Cherry" };